-- 1) the site investigation is certified by a suitably qualified and experienced practitioner, and - the person or organisation initiating the site investigation provides a copy of the site investigation report to the Regional Council within three months of the completion of the investigation, and - 3) site investigations undertaken to assess the concentrations of contaminants in soil are undertaken in accordance with Contaminated Land Management Guidelines No. 5: Site Investigation and Analysis of Soils (Ministry for the Environment, 2011).
+- 1) the site investigation is certified by a suitably qualified and experienced practitioner, and - 2) the person or organisation initiating the site investigation provides a copy of the site investigation report to the Regional Council within three months of the completion of the investigation, and - 3) site investigations undertaken to assess the concentrations of contaminants in soil are undertaken in accordance with Contaminated Land Management Guidelines No. 5: Site Investigation and Analysis of Soils (Ministry for the Environment, 2011).

-The construction of a bore in contaminated land is a controlled activity (refer Rule C.8.5.3).
+Note: The construction of a bore in contaminated land is a controlled activity (refer C.8.5.3 Construction or alteration of a bore - controlled activity).